Date of Publication: 20 May 2020

 2. Effective study schedule

-Having a routine for your studying is a great way to keep you motivated and has even been proven to help increase students’ grades.
-Knowing you need to complete certain tasks or a set amount of revision by a certain time or date encourages you to stay focused and work through.
+Having a routine for home life is effective at helping your brain to continue to follow this kind of structure, help you feel motivated to study, and has even been proven to help increase students’ grades.
+Knowing you need to complete certain tasks or a set amount of revision by a certain time or date encourages you to stay focused on your studies.

 Even if your deadlines for exams have been cancelled recently, it’s good to still give yourself a loose study routine to keep ahead of your academia for when you return to school or university.
 You can instead set time sensitive targets such as; reading a certain topic before your virtual class, or read three additional secondary reading texts before the next term begins.